andyscpalmer/atproto_scheduler/README.md

 ## Use

 Once the app is up and running with database migrations completed, you will need to log in to the Django admin page with the `superuser` account, open the `Configs` table, and replace the `'placeholder'` data with your Bluesky account credentials.
 Additionally, the application will not be able to post until the `Allow posts` checkbox is checked.

-Currently only one BlueSky account at a time is able to post but expanding that is an immediate priority.

 All the best!